Pacific Wreck Database

 Mission History

-About 40 minutes from Insein, the aircraft apparently under complete control, left the flight and was observed to proceed in a northeasterly direction into the interior of Burma.
-The bomber was last observed at 1205 at position 18 10' N 94 38' E. The circumstance of the loss for the aircraft are unknown.
-No search was conducted for the missing plane.
+About forty minutes from Insein, this B-24 apparently under complete control, left the formation and was observed to proceed in a northeasterly direction into the interior of Burma.
+Last observed at 12:05 at roughly Lat 18° 10' N Long 94° 38' E. The circumstance of the loss for the aircraft were unknown.
+When this plane failed to return it was listed as Missing In Action (MIA).
+Also lost was B-24J "Maxwell House III" 412-73245.

 "I saw B-24J 42-73312 peel off and drop its landing gear at the same time our flight leader Lt.
 Gurtis did.
 He then pulled his gear back up and came back up into formation on our height.
 He was about 40 minutes from the target when he again peeled off to the right and came back under our ship going to our left at about 90 degrees to us.
 We had a heading of 140 degrees at that time.
 His engines were all running O. K. and the ship seemed to be under complete control.
 I watched him about 300 yards out and he was keeping the same heading."